 During the battle, the prince thought he was in danger, so he sent for help.
 But none came.
 Young Edward sent another message, pleading for immediate assistance.
-Apparently, his father responded by telling the messenger, 'Go tell my son that I am not so inexperienced a commander as not to know when help is needed, nor so careless a father as not to send it'.19
+Apparently, his father responded by telling the messenger, 'Go tell my son that I am not so inexperienced a commander as not to know when help is needed, nor so careless a father as not to send it'.17

-As we face 2021, with its many, many unknowns, we have one great 'known'; namely, that the Lord God Himself (who truly both (i) knows when we need His help, and (ii) cares too much for us not to give it) undertakes to hold our 'right hand, saying ...
+As we enter 2022, with its many, many unknowns, we have one great 'known'; namely, that the Lord God Himself (who truly both (i) knows when we need His help, and (ii) cares too much for us not to give it) undertakes to hold our 'right hand, saying ...
 'Fear not; I will help you'.

-And so, having put into the mouth of 'the man who stood at the Gate of the Year' those now famous words, 'Go out into the darkness and put your hand into the hand of God.
+To those now famous words, 'Go out into the darkness and put your hand into the hand of God.
 That will be better to you than light, and safer than a known way', Miss Haskins added, 'So I went forth, and finding the hand of God, trod gladly into the night'.

-Let us too, with our hand in His, 'tread gladly' into the impending and rather 'scary' New Year with its many unknowns.
+Let us too, with our hand in His, 'tread gladly' into 2022, with its many 'scary' unknowns.